Hurricane Maria's path: Track the storm here

 Residents in Saint Croix told Fox News that the storm left them without power and turned roads into mudslides.
 Barges were also destroyed in the storm, residents said, causing concern not only for Saint Croix, but for nearby Saint Thomas and Saint John, which had been receiving aid from the larger of the U.S. Virgin Islands.

-Fox News' Kaitlyn Schallhorn and Zoe Szathmary and The Associated Press contributed to this report.
+Fox News' Kaitlyn Schallhorn, Zoe Szathmary and The Associated Press contributed to this report.